alexshank/AoC-2020/README.md

 * Recursive functions for searching for and counting items with my `Bag` tree
 * I am currious how non-optimal my solution is.
 The complexity of the logic makes it hard to follow others' solutions and see how mine could be improved

+---

+### Day 8 - 2/10
+I have taken higher level computer architecture courses for my B.S.
+ECE, so I am very familiar with this puzzle's concept.
+Basically involved parsing the input data and manipulating a program counter.
+* I think the OOP approach I took is very clean and simulates the gaming device nicely
+* I used Python's `type hints` to specify that an `-> int` has to be returned by every executed instruction.
+I think this is only valuable if I run static code analysis on these puzzles though
+* Made a very beginner pointer mistake while trying to make my code more readable with local variables.
+You can read `self.instructions[i]` into a local variable `instr`, but writing to `instr` will not change `self.instructions[i]`.
+This is because `self.instructions[i]` returns an immutable `string`.
+So, when `instr` is assigned a value, it is actually pointed to an entirely new address in memory with new immutable string data

+---

+### Day 9 - 1/10
+I was completely convinced this would be one of those problems that looks straightforward, but takes much too long to compute.
+Turns out, it was just very straightforward!

+---

+### Day 10 - ?/10